Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 ![alt text][image3]
 Fig. 5 Combined binary mask that contains both white and yellow lines

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+The perspective transform is implemented in `IMAGE_WARPER` class, `transform()` method in  `Part 2: On-line Processing and Pipeline / Image preprocessing / Step 3: Warping Image to "Bird-eye View"` section.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: